Daniel-KM/Omeka-S-module-OaiPmhRepository/README.md

 #### [EAD]

-The format EAD, designed to discribe archives, is available through the module [`EAD`].
+The format EAD, designed to describe archives, is available through the module [`EAD`].

 ### Customization

-The output can be customized via the filter `oaipmhrepository.values`, that is triggered for each term.
-So it is possible to remove, to update or to append some values, or to convert some properties from other vocabularies into the standard formats.
+The output can be customized via the filter `oaipmhrepository.values.pre`, that is triggered before processing and that contains all the values of the current resource, so it is possible to remove, to update or to append some values, or to convert some properties from other vocabularies into the standard formats.

+The old event `oaipmhrepository.values` called for each value is deprecated since version 3.3.5.2 and will be removed in a future version.

 Warning